SOME COMPANIES are getting a raw deal from collection contracts which offer little incentive to prevent food from ending up in landfill.

 Waste policy for a start.
 The report – “Vision 2020: UK Roadmap to Zero Food Waste to Landfill” – highlights that food waste is being collected, but as part of general waste rather than separately.
 ReFood therefore wants a clear timetable for the banning of food waste from landfill and compulsory separate collections of food waste from businesses (as is the case in Scotland from this month) and homes.

 Philip Simpson is the company’s commercial director.
-He says if Defra committed to this it would “be like winning the lottery”, adding: “We have that in Scotland and it’s put us in a totally different market position up there.
+He says if Defra committed to this it would “be like winning the lottery”, adding: “We have that [clear commitment] in Scotland and it’s put us in a totally different market position up there.
 We’re tired of being stonewalled by Defra”.

 The chance of such a dramatic policy shift is slim – Defra recently announced that it will be stepping back its policy work on waste this year.
 It may be left to businesses, says Pearce: “The catering and hospitality sector needs to work with waste companies and local authorities to find ways to universally adopt separate food waste collections and stop the rot.”